Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Introduction

 We address the problem of Landau levels dynamics under a time-varying transverse magnetic field with a fluid perspective, through the Madelung formulation.
 However, for the sake of comparison and familiarity, we first present the problem in a quantum mechanics fashion, similar to \cite{kim2014landau}, which allows us to obtain perturbatively an approximate expression of the wave function through the so-called squeezing operator.
 Next, we introduce the hydrodynamical formulation of the same problem, whose stationary solutions are plane Couette shear flows.
-We show that this formulation provides a mechanistic interpretation of the Landau level dynamics, which leads more naturally to an exact solution that is consistent with the sloshing behaviour previously exhibited by \cite{sutherland1998exact}, and is valid for all Landau levels.
+We show that this formulation provides a mechanistic interpretation of the Landau level dynamics, and naturally yields the exact solution, valid for all Landau levels, that was originally obtained by \cite{lewis1969exact} and is consistent with the sloshing behaviour discussed by \cite{sutherland1998exact}.
 We discuss further the relation between this dynamics and the phenomenon of geostrophic adjustment in geophysical fluid dynamics, that we can in turn relate to non-adiabatic quantum evolution.
 We then derive the energy constant of motion of the linearised dynamics of small perturbations (denoted in geophysical fluid dynamics as pseudo-energy) whose positive-definiteness reveals both stability of the perturbations and the possibility for hysteresis behaviour.

-The main goal of this paper is to demonstrate how the Madelung fluid approach provides a straightforward classical-like interpretation, followed by a trackable physical intuition, which leads to exact mathematical solutions for the evolution of time-dependent Landau levels.
-Besides, this work aims to address non-adiabatic quantum evolution with the Madelung fluid persective, in an ideal system where it can be linked to ageostrophic dynamics.
+Although the quantum problem addressed in this paper can be obtained via other methods, this paper aims to demonstrate that the Madelung framework provides a straightforward semi-classical description of the wave function, allowing one to interpret quantum evolution in a physically intuitive way, by means of a local fluid velocity and quantum enthalpy connected to each other through conservation laws.
+Besides, this complementary description provides an intuitive derivation of the exact mathematical solution for the time-dependent Landau levels, in contrast with more conventional approaches such as perturbation theory, which do not unravel the local structure of the wave function.
+Additionally, this work aims to frame non-adiabatic quantum evolution with the Madelung fluid perspective, by establishing a parallel with ageostrophic dynamics in geophysical fluids.